 6. Relieving anxiety and fights depression

-Magnesium plays important role in functioning of brain and mood.
+Magnesium plays an important role in the functioning of the brain and mood.

 7. Involved in Biochemical Reactions of the Body

 Every cell of the body requires magnesium and for various enzymes.

 - Energy creation – Helps in converting food into energy.

 - Protein formation – Helps in creating proteins from amino acids.

 - Gene maintenance – Helps in repairing DNA and RNA.

 - Muscle movements – involved in contraction and relaxation of muscles.